qdrant/landing_page/qdrant-landing/content/documentation/tutorials/customer-support-cohere-airbyte.md

 models' availability, you can build a fully private customer support system completely isolates data within your infrastructure.
 Also, if you have AWS credits, you can now use them without spending additional money on the models or semantic search layer.

-[//]: # (TODO: Command-R is not available on AWS yet, but should be ready before 16th April)

 ### Data ingestion